 All students must complete a capstone paper that will incorporate a theoretical framework, datasets to be used, measurement of variables, and appropriate statistical methods.
 The capstone paper will be completed in the final semester of coursework.

-Students who complete all ten of these graduate courses and maintain an overall GPA of 3.0 or higher in their graduate coursework will receive a Masters of Arts in International Relations.
+Students who earn a B- or above in all ten of these graduate courses and maintain an overall GPA of 3.0 or higher in their graduate coursework will receive a Master of Arts in International Relations.